 Throughout the ‘80s, Dogpatch changed hands several times, but attendance was never what its many owners had hoped it would be.
 Ongoing financial troubles resulted in the park closing for good on Oct.
 14, 1993.

-C.L.
-“Bud” Pelsor bought the property in 2014; his plan had been to turn it into an artist’s retreat, according to Ozarks Live, but after his business partner pulled out in 2016, he’s no longer certain whether that will happen.
-But even if most of Dogpatch USA lies in ruins, one thing still remains: Mystic Caverns.
-After the closure of the park, they were returned to their original state as a standalone attraction; you can still visit them today.
+Meanwhile, C.L.
+“Bud” Pelsor bought the property on which Dogpatch had been in 2014; his plan had been to turn it into an artist’s retreat, according to Ozarks Live, but after his business partner pulled out in 2016, he was no longer able to make that dream into a reality.

-Maybe there’s still a little bit of Dogpatch in there after all.
+Maybe there’s still a little bit of Dogpatch waiting for us after all.